federicomassa/Tesi_tmp/README.md

 	    divided for fake and !fake tracks
 U	    - should be ready for hits as a function of eta,
 	      statistics problem for fakes

+/////// PLOTS (combined_plots.cxx) ////////

+BIAS PLOTS: ONLY GUN FOR NOW - OKAY
+     biasPtVsEtaXXX_sampleY: - same as Bias plots used in eff_all.cxx but combines results for two samples and saves them into png files.

+///// PLOTS (fixed_pileup.cxx) //////////

+BIAS PLOTS: ONLY GUN FOR NOW - OKAY
+     biasPtVsEtaX:  - same as Bias plots in eff_all but fixes pileup and particle and plots bias as a func of eta for several generated pt